Begin your healing journey at Pacific Grove Hospital. Our care teams have tools that can help you find relief and hope.

 When your OCD is out of control, you may no longer be able to cope with the rigorous demands the obsessions and compulsions place upon you.
 You may no longer have the time to work or fulfill responsibilities to friends or family, which can cause social isolation and termination from your job.
 Fears of such things as contamination may further isolate you as your world grows increasingly smaller in your effort to avoid germs and people who may carry them.
 You may feel desperate and alone, unsure how to tame the OCD that’s slowly taken over your life.
 The stress and desolation you face may even cause you to try and hurt yourself or consider death by suicide.
 Life with OCD doesn’t have to be a bleak picture – inpatient treatment for OCD can help you regain the life you want to lead.

 An inpatient treatment center that offers a balance of therapies, medication management, and other interventions has been shown to be the best way to begin treatment for obsessive-compulsive disorder.
-Through an inpatient program, you’ll be able to learn ways to avoid performing the obsessions and compulsions, begin a new medication program, and socialize with others who are struggling with similar challenges.
-An inpatient facility will allow you the opportunity to escape the pressures of daily life and focus your attention entirely on what matters most – recovery.
+Through an inpatient clinic, you’ll be able to learn ways to avoid performing the obsessions and compulsions, begin a new medication program, and socialize with others who are struggling with similar challenges.
+An inpatient treatment center will allow you the opportunity to escape the pressures of daily life and focus your attention entirely on what matters most – recovery.
 You’ll be able to begin your voyage of self-discovery in a safe, supportive environment conducive to healing all parts of you – mind, body, and soul.

-When you first enter our inpatient center, you’ll undergo a variety of assessments designed to allow us to learn as much about you and your struggles as possible to allow us to formulate the best plan of care for your unique needs.
+When you first enter our inpatient treatment center, you’ll undergo a variety of assessments designed to allow us to learn as much about you and your struggles as possible to allow us to formulate the best plan of care for your unique needs.
 The medical exam will diagnose and begin treatment for any physical health-related diagnoses while the psychiatric evaluation will assess the presence of any co-occurring, co-morbid disorders.
 The results of these assessments will be compiled and you will sit down with your family and treatment team to create a plan of care for your stay with us that meets all of your needs.

-Medication such as anxiolytic medications may be used at the beginning of your stay to reduce symptoms and may be tapered off gradually as you learn more healthy ways to cope.
+Medication such as anxiolytic medications may be used at the beginning of your stay at our clinic to reduce symptoms and may be tapered off gradually as you learn more healthy ways to cope.
 Antidepressants do have some use for people who have obsessive-compulsive disorder and are generally used on a longer-term basis.
 Medication will be overseen by your treatment team and adjusted as needed.

 Individual therapy is a valuable tool for people struggling with OCD as it allows private time for you to work with your therapist in order to best understand ways to reduce urges, refocus your attention, and manage triggers.
-Cognitive-behavioral therapy (CBT) is a form of therapy we may use to help you better understand compulsions that lead to an exaggerated sense of responsibility in order to reduce highly-unlikely catastrophic events.
+Cognitive-behavioral therapy (CBT) is a form of therapy we may use at our treatment center to help you better understand compulsions that lead to an exaggerated sense of responsibility in order to reduce highly-unlikely catastrophic events.

 - Recreational therapy